 a set of plans, plans and a parts kit, or a completely assembled

 functioning motor - it's your choice!
 Within the US, complete motors and motor kits are sent via insured Priority

-Mail, and plans (only) are sent via First Class mail.
+Mail, and plans (only) are sent via USPS Ground Advantage.
 S&H depends on

 where you live and the size of your order, and Tom will provide you with a quote after you contact him.